Phantasm42/LibreAmnesia/README.md

 ### Crediting information

 *LibreAmnesia* is made up of submissions from many people all over the globe.
 All of them, including **you**, deserve credit!
-Please do not forget to provide your name and email when submitting resources.

 ### Using Git